 Caleb Jones, Senior Staff Software Architect at The Walt Disney Company (TWDC), will speak at the Data Lake Summit on Domain-driven Data Architecture.
 He will discuss the concepts and theory of what a domain-driven data platform looks like and illustrate how TWDC has architected and built a domain-driven platform in the cloud.

 Caleb has been at TWDC for over nine years, working with large-scale data both as an engineer and architect.
 He is currently a Lead Architect for the Data Platform team in TWDC’s Direct to Consumer and International segment (DTCI).
 Caleb leads efforts to combine and unify data platforms that have powered several consumer brands.
 He has focused on creating a modern architecture that avoids monolithic platforms’ pitfalls, strongly unifies data, and provides autonomy to diverse teams.
-Besides data architecture, Caleb has a passion for analyzing connected data using graphs and networks and has helped build some of the foundations to ID Graphs in TWDC.
+Besides data architecture, Caleb has a passion for analyzing connected data using graphs and networks and has helped build some of the foundations for ID Graphs in TWDC.

 Pravanjan Choudhury, Capillary Technologies